 I read this article on the NYTimes that reminded me about this topic.
 I felt inspired to live a more simple lifestyle and constantly downsize.
-It also taught me that a house/living space should support our lives and not the other way around.posted 12 months ago
+It also taught me that a house/living space should support our lives and not the other way around.posted over 1 year ago

 I went on a minimalist rampage upon going to college.
 I donated and downsized like there was no tomorrow.
-Then I realized it is essential to have a hairdryer in midstate winters.posted 11 months ago
+Then I realized it is essential to have a hairdryer in midstate winters.posted over 1 year ago

 I used to keep everything.
 But now I have decided to live a simpler life by getting rid of stuff i haven’t touched in more than a year.
-Makes sense~posted 9 months ago
+Makes sense~posted about 1 year ago